Sven-Seyfert/gomisc/README.md

 ## Description

-With gomisc which stands for "go miscellaneous",  these miscellaneous golang packages act as a library or util collection.
+With **gomisc** which stands for "go miscellaneous", these miscellaneous golang packages act as a function library or util collection.

 ## Features